 Identifier: AR 25002

-Overview This collection documents the family history of art historian Julius S. Held (1905-2002), who was born in Mosbach, Germany and immigrated to the United States in 1934.
+Abstract This collection documents the family history of art historian Julius S. Held (1905-2002), who was born in Mosbach, Germany and immigrated to the United States in 1934.
 The bulk of the collection consists of personal family correspondence.
 Other materials include genealogical tables, a few business and educational records, personal notes, a few anti-Semitic flyers, clippings, a ketubah, and a portrait of Rabbi David Sinzheim.

 Identifier: AR 10251

-Overview This collection centers on the lives of Liselotte Sperber and her family members.
+Abstract This collection centers on the lives of Liselotte Sperber and her family members.
 The collection documents her early life and the major experiences that would shape it as well as the lives or significant life events of several family members, including her sister, parents, in-laws and daughter.
 The collection contains prolific correspondence, official and educational documents, childhood writings, copies of articles and newspaper clippings, and a few photographs.

 Dates: 1906-2005; Majority of material found within 1920-1990